itobey/fddb-exporter/docs/details/mcp-server.md

 grams for every other nutrient.
 Days without an entry are not evaluated, but they do break a streak — a goal cannot be claimed for a day with no data.

+That last rule is worth knowing when you read `currentStreak`, which counts back from the end of the range.
+The scheduler exports **yesterday**, so today is normally unlogged, and a check ending today reports a current streak of `0` however well the previous fortnight went.
+End the range on yesterday when the streak is the question.
+The tool description tells the assistant the same thing, so it should not report a `0` from a range ending today as a fact about your habits.

 ### Dates

 Every date parameter accepts an ISO date (`2024-12-22`) as well as the relative aliases `today`, `yesterday` and